estebanSeguraUCR/SPAAR_NEW/README.md

 ## Description

-A toolset of Python programs for signal modeling and indentification via sparse autoencoders and autoregressors.
+A toolset of Python programs for signal modeling via sparse semilinear autoregressors.

 ## References